headforwards-spd/headforwards-website/src/pages/wordpress-blog/2018-02-how-agile-software-development-will-save-your-travel-company-money-and-increase-your-speed-to-market.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2018/02/how-agile-software-development-will-save-your-travel-company-money-and-increase-your-speed-to-market"
+path: /2018/02/how-agile-software-development-will-save-your-travel-company-money-and-increase-your-speed-to-market
-title: "How Agile Software Development Will Save Your Travel Company Money and Increase Your Speed to Market"
+title: 'How Agile Software Development Will Save Your Travel Company Money and Increase Your Speed to Market'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/tte2018logo_with_dates_dark_text196.jpg, text: ""}
-date: "2018-02-16T14:52:06.000Z"
+date: '2018-02-16T14:52:06.000Z'
-modified: "2018-02-16T14:54:08.000Z"
+modified: '2018-02-16T14:54:08.000Z'
-excerpt: "Cutting edge software is a crucial part of business for companies in the travel technology industry.
+excerpt: 'Cutting edge software is a crucial part of business for companies in the travel technology industry.
 Waterfall is the traditional style of software development; however it is being phased out and replaced with Agile practises and methodologies.
 But why?
 Well, in short, it will save your company money.
-Do you want to find out how?  …"
+Do you want to find out how?  …'
-categories: ["News"]
+categories:
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Cutting edge software is a crucial part of business for companies in the travel technology industry.